rajendrabraj/AgenticAI2025/IIT_Madras/CrewAI_Langchain_Code/README.md

-** 🧠 Crew AI Capstone Project Work
+** 🧠 **Crew AI Capstone Project Work**

 ---
+💡  **Problem Statement**
-💡  Problem Statement :  AI Engineer or Applied AI Consultant inside a ecommerce company.
+        AI Engineer or Applied AI Consultant inside a ecommerce company.
 The organization wants to deploy an AI agent that can assist users in real workflows — handling ambiguity, reasoning across steps, using tools, learning from feedback, and operating safely in production.
 You must design an AI agent that supports a realistic business workflow in one chosen industry scenario.
 The agent should demonstrate reliability, explainability, safety-first behavior, and practical usefulness for real users, with evidence through artefacts and test logs.

+** 💡  **Multi Agent Setup (Agents) **

 🧠  Customer Agent Chabot   User Inputs using Queries of the Interactive Customer Agent Chabot
     •	Interactive (Chatbot) – This will ask queries in a loop unless “Exit or quit”